bstock84/hdhr2xml/README.md

 | `--days <DAYS>` | The number of days in the future from now to obtain an EPG for.
 Defaults to 7 but will be restricted to a max of about 14 by the HDHomeRun device. |
 | `--hours <HOURS>` | The number of hours of guide interation to obtain.
 Defaults to 3 hours. |
 | `--debug <DEBUG>` | Switch debug log message on, options are "on", "full" or "off".
 Defaults to "on" |

+## Binaries

+Please find a <b>binaries</b> directory that contains a PyInstaller built distibution that can be run independently on the platform it is built for.
+Extract the relevant binary from the zip file onto your machine and run accord to the instructions below:

+### Linux

+TBC...

+### Mac OS

+TBC...

+### Windows

+TBC...